Bullseye Glass Co.

 Attorneys in Keller Rohrback’s Complex Litigation Group have a history of successfully representing individuals and class members in a wide range of important environmental litigation.
 Whether working for victims of oil spills, communities exposed to toxic materials, or people who purchased contaminated or defective products, Keller Rohrback’s team of experienced environmental litigators have helped to protect people and the environment across the country.
 For example, Keller Rohrback represented fishermen, landowners, and businesses located in Prince William Sound in their action against Exxon to recover damages caused by the Exxon Valdez Oil Spill.
 A federal jury awarded a $5 billion judgment in favor of Keller Rohrback clients.

-If you would like more information regarding this case, please contact us or call us toll free at 800.776.6044. via email at
+If you would like more information regarding this case, please contact us toll free at 800.776.6044 or via email at

 Bullseye Glass Timeline